INFINii is a network marketing company that offers business coaching with a money making opportunity for members who bring their friends on board.

 Have you ever stumbled upon a business opportunity that offers big cash in exchange for no experience, no knowledge, and no real work?

-Well, INFINii claims to be just that.
-Okay, maybe it’s not quite that simple, but the company promises big things.
-Does this mean I’ve been involved?
+Well, INFINii pretty much claims to be just that.
+Obviously it couldn’t be quite that simple, but the company promises big things.

 INFINii is run by Hitesh Juneja, Kevin Hokoana, and Jason Rose.
 This is the same group that created DS Domination, an MLM that claimed to teach members how to make money online through dropshipping.